neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 ## Meshing
   id=meshes

-This section describes how the meshes are generated for MOOSE and nekRS.
+This section describes how the meshes are generated for MOOSE and NekRS.
 For both applications, the Cubit meshing software [!cite](cubit) is used to programmatically create meshes with user-defined geometry and customizable boundary layers.
 Journal files, or Python-scripted Cubit inputs, are used